LWFlouisa/Yumemoire/DesignDocument/KeyConceptsForGameLoops.md

 * In a passive state only feeds itself and grows over time.

-* In a passive state, actively tracks what the enemy is learning about the player's actions.
+* In a active state, actively tracks what the enemy is learning about the player's actions.